Weighted Fairness Notions for Indivisible Items Revisited: Fairness Up to One Item

-Combining \Cref{thm:WEF-implies-WPROP} and \Cref{thm:pickseq}, we find that WPROP$(x,1-x)$ can be guaranteed for any fixed $x$.
-Can it be guaranteed for two different $x$ simultaneously?
+Combining \Cref{thm:wef_wprop} and \Cref{thm:pickseq}, we find that WPROP$(x,1-x)$ can be guaranteed for each fixed $x$.
+Can it be guaranteed for two different values of $x$ simultaneously?
 Can it be guaranteed for $x,y$ such that $x+y<1$?
-The following theorem (along with the discussion after it) shows that the answer to both questions is no.
+The following theorem (along with the discussion after it) shows that the answer to both questions is negative.